-These equations might be solved using, for example, quasi Newton-Raphson \citep{bianconcini2014asymptotic} or a different numerical method suitable to solve nonlinear equations.
-Notice that under this class of models very fast implementation of AGH are available using R statistical package. \begin{remark} AGQ would not be appropriate for the area-level model due to the lack of the consistency which is shown by the rate of convergence in \cite{bianconcini2014asymptotic}.
-To circumvent this problem \cite{jiang1998asymptotic} suggested using the method of simulated moments with an asymptotic order $O(D^{-1})$ which does not depend on $n_d$.
-This approach was used by \cite{hobza2016empirical}. \end{remark}
+The equations might be solved using, for example, quasi Newton-Raphson \citep{bianconcini2014asymptotic} or a different numerical method suitable to solve nonlinear equations.
+Notice that under this class of models fast implementations of AGQ are available in some packages of the statistical software language \textbf{\textsf{R}}.

+\begin{remark} AGQ might be inappropriate for the area-level model due to a potential lack of consistency, which can be seen from the rate of convergence in \cite{bianconcini2014asymptotic}.
+To circumvent this problem, \cite{jiang1998asymptotic} suggests using the method of simulated moments which exhibits an asymptotic order $O(D^{-1})$ and does not depend on $n_d$.
+This approach was applied, e.g., in \cite{hobza2016empirical}. \end{remark}